cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  3.2. ....
 Functionality: Analysis
  3.3. ....
 Internal interfaces / editors
  3.4. ....
 User interface / visualizations
  3.5. ....
-Porting to Linux, Java and VS2005/WPF
+Roadmap: Porting to Linux, Future Projects using Java/Eclipse and C#/.NET
  3.6. ....
-Meaningful tasks to make the new maintainer familiar with
+Meaningful tasks to make a new maintainer familiar with the code
  4. ....
 Limitations and requirements
  4.1. ....
 Scope of this Education, training and awareness software 4.2. ....
-Win32 environment and roadmap
+Win32 environment and Java-Runtime
  4.3. ....
 Interactive online help under Windows XP 4.4. ....
 Support for different languages
  4.5. ....
 Restrictions / Features
  4.6. ....
-Using certificates created with older CrypTool versions
+Using certificates and keys created with older CrypTool versions
  5. ....
 Installation / de-installation / operating
  5.1. ....
 Installation and further usage of keys of previous versions 5.2. ....
 Installation under multi-user operating systems